1 / 11

 Flower Description

-Dark green, broadly ovate with a cordate (heart-shaped) base and obtuse tip; margins flat to slightly wavy; underside often with prominent veinsGrowing Conditions
+Dark green; basal leaves broadly ovate 6-14 inches long and 3-8 inches wide with cordate (heart-shaped) base and obtuse (blunt-rounded) tip; margins flat to slightly wavy; underside often with prominent veinsGrowing Conditions

 Sun Requirements